 Every person has the right to be represented by an attorney or other representative while pursuing a claim or other rights under titles II, XVI, and XVIII of the Social Security Act.
 This site contains information and links to assist both claimants and their representatives through the benefit and appeals processes.

-Direct Payment to Eligible Non-Attorney Representatives (EDPNAs) – The next EDPNA examination will be held on Wednesday May 6, 2015 in Baltimore, MD.
-The application period runs from February 26, 2015 through March 18, 2015.
-For detailed information about the examination and requirements for non-attorney representatives wishing to receive direct fee payment, please click CPS HR Consulting’s Website.
+Direct Payment to Eligible Non-Attorney Representatives - The next EDPNA examination will be held on Wednesday May 18th, 2016 in Baltimore, MD.
+The application period runs from March 9, 2016 through March 30, 2016.
+For detailed information about the examination and requirements for direct fee payment, please go to CPS HR Consulting’s website.

 A claimant may appoint a qualified individual to represent him or her in doing business with Social Security.
 The appointment must be in writing and must be filed with SSA.
 If the claimant appoints a representative, the representative generally cannot charge or collect a fee for those services without first getting written approval from the Social Security Administration, even if the claim is denied.
 To get this approval, the representative must use one of Social Security's fee authorization processes.